Absorption-based Circumgalactic Medium Line Emission Estimates: empirical emission models

 The sensitivity of Keck/KCWI is indicated with the magenta horizontal dotted line in Figure~\ref{fig:OIII}.
 This horizontal line indicates the $\lambda/\Delta \lambda = 1000$ flux sensitivity of $2 \times 10^{20}~\fergsec$ redshifted to the $z=0.2$ CGM-frame, for which \citet{2010SPIE.7735E..0MM} found a S/N $=10$ detection could be possible when averaging over $600$\,sq.~arcmin in a $15$\,hr observation if the sky could be subtracted to their instrumental specification of $0.01$\%.
-This line should be taken as rough guidance.
+This line should be taken as rough guidance but in the ballpark of what has already been achieved.
+For example, the VLT/MUSE observations of \citet{2017MNRAS.467.4802F} reach a surface brightness sensitivity of $2000\pm 1000~\fphosr$ to H$\alpha$ with $6$hr observation on target.
 Predictions for the surface brightness sensitivity of the Dragonfly Telephoto array are somewhat higher with \citet{2019ApJ...877....4L} finding detections of $1000~\fphosr$ are possible.
 The lower horizontal line is a factor of three times improvement in sensitivity over KCWI, as might be expected for a similar instrument and observing duration on an extremely large telescope (ELT).
 For example, \citet{2019MNRAS.489.2417A} predict sensitivities of $10^{19-20}~\fergsec$ for the HARMONI spectrograph on the ELT, in accord with this estimate.
 Such a sensitivity probes $n_e T=1$~K~\cmv.